svetoslav0/SoftUni/README.md

 # SoftUni
-Solutions for Exercises, Labs and Exams
+Solutions for Exercises, Projects, Labs and Exams